The Theatre and Dance Program offers the following programs of study:

 - Playwriting (BFA)

-Auditions will be held for students interested in performance while interviews will be held for students interested in technical theatre.
+Auditions will be held for students interested in performance tracks while interviews and portfolio review will be held for students interested in technical theatre or design.
+For detailed audition requirements, please click the Audition FAQ link above.

 BFA auditions are held twice a year.
-Once in conjunction with scholarship auditions and then again at the end of the Spring Semester (typically the end of April or beginning of May).
+Once in conjunction with scholarship auditions and then again at the end of the Spring Semester (typically on the first day in Saturday in April).
 Incoming students may audition for admission to the BFA program once prior to beginning course work at NKU.
 If a student is not accepted as an incoming freshman they can audition two additional times after completing one semester at NKU.
 It is suggested that current NKU Theatre & Dance students discuss their readiness with their academic advisor prior to subsequent attempts.
-Many of the current BFA students are completing course work at NKU.
+Many of our current BFA students started their course work in the BA Theatre program before auditioning and being accepted into the BFA program.